jerkeeler/restoration-python/README.md

 # Restoration

-# **UNDER ACTIVE DEVELOPMENT** - This project is currently under active development and is not yet ready for use.
+# **DEPRECATED** - This project is not actively developed and should not be used.

+## Replacement CLI has been in written in go over at [github.com/jerkeeler/restoration](https://github.com/jerkeeler/restoration)

 [![PyPI version](https://badge.fury.io/py/restoration.svg)](https://badge.fury.io/py/restoration)